MorgothCreator/CppSDK/README.md

 			SPI(NOT TESTED).
 			GPIO.

-> On all platforms will be ready to work with next list of sensors:
+> On all platforms will be ready to work with next list of sensors and devices:

 * AK8975 magnetometer sensor using I2C interface.
+* BMA250 accelerometer sensor using I2C and SPI interface
 * BMP180 pressure, altimeter and temperature sensor using I2C interface.
 * FT5x06 capacitive touch screen using I2C interface
 * HIH613x humidity and temperature sensor using I2C interface.